austriapro/ebinterface-ubl-mapping/README.md

 # ebinterface-ubl-mapping
-Mapping ebInterface 4.2/4.3 from and to UBL 2.1.
+Mapping ebInterface 4.2/4.3 from and to UBL 2.1 and vice versa.
 Author: Philip Helger

 This project is based on the project `ubl2ebinterface` which resides on Joinup (and will not be developed any further).